ajayyy/SponsorBlock/CONTRIBUTING.md

-If you make any contributions to SponsorBlock after this file was created, you are agreeing that any code you have contributed will be licensed under LGPL-3.0 or later.
+If you make any contributions to SponsorBlock after this file was created, you are agreeing that any code you have contributed will be licensed under GPL-3.0 and agree to allow distribution on app stores as outlined in LICENSE-APPSTORE.

 # Translations
 https://crowdin.com/project/sponsorblock